SummerA0318/cse15l-lab-reports/Lab Report 1.md

 Step 4:
-First
+First I create a WhereAmI.java file with the following codes: class WhereAmI {
+  public static void main(String[] args) {
+    System.out.println(System.getProperty("os.name"));
+    System.out.println(System.getProperty("user.name"));
+    System.out.println(System.getProperty("user.home"));
+    System.out.println(System.getProperty("user.dir"));
+  }
+}
-The os.name, username, user home and user directory of local computer and remote computer are all different which shows that I am really on two different computers with two different accounts.
+I save and run it on my local computer then use scp command to copy it onto my remote computer.
+Then I login to my remote account and save and run the WhereAmI file.
+I found that the os.name, username, user home and user directory of local computer and remote computer are all different which shows that I am really on two different computers with two different accounts.
 It seems that getProperty is a built-in function that can get some basic information for the computer and account.
 The process takes me 1 minute 40 seconds.
 If I do it 100 times, I would spend about 2 hours and a half.
 ![image](https://user-images.githubusercontent.com/114268165/193388640-81748461-a1ad-4a74-bad3-7cc54b47eaa0.jpg)
 ![image](https://user-images.githubusercontent.com/114268165/193388860-3d70d416-2816-435c-b42c-0fda7b33d4f0.jpg)